kobejackson98/Reading-Notes/Class01.md

 ### Unordered Lists
 To create an unordered list, add dashes (-), asterisks (*), or plus signs (+) in front of line items.
 Indent one or more items to create a nested list.

+## Links

+To create a link, enclose the link text in brackets (e.g., [Duck Duck Go]) and then follow it immediately with the URL in parentheses (e.g., (https://duckduckgo.com)).

+### Titles

+You can optionally add a title for a link.
+This will appear as a tooltip when the user hovers over the link.
+To add a title, enclose it in quotation marks after the URL.

+### URLs and Email Addresses

+To quickly turn a URL or email address into a link, enclose it in angle brackets.

+###

+To emphasize links, add asterisks before and after the brackets and parentheses.
+To denote links as code, add backticks in the brackets.